Chapter 16 Distraction and learning

 It would be nice if we could simply turn off our hearing or vision at times and thereby avoid distractions.
 As we discussed in 5, however, as creatures that evolved in a dangerous world, our brains are evolved to be continually vigilant.

-Humans may have not had as much to fear from other animals as horses did, but we still faced dangers in our ancestral environment, from other people as well as from lions.
+Humans may have not had as much to fear from other animals as horses did, but we still faced dangers in our ancestral environment, from other people as well as from predators like lions.
 Like that of horses, our brains are constantly monitoring incoming signals from all our senses for things that might be a danger.
 And as social animals, we are also innately attuned to the presence of other people.

 The top-down attention chapter (5) introduced the idea of attentional capture.
 The experiment discussed there, by Theeuwes et al., used these sorts of displays:

-In such a situation, you can think of the sound as like an odd color in a scene that otherwise is uniformly colored.
-Similarly, if you feel a sudden touch against your body, this will also attract your attention.
+Because of our vigilance system, sudden sounds in an otherwise quiet scene can distract our attention, taking us off task.
+When that happens, the sound is a lot like an odd color in a scene.
+Similarly, if you feel a sudden touch on your body, this will also attract your attention.
 Indeed, preventing a touch from alerting people is the primary challenge faced by pickpocketers.
-The magician and pickpocketer Apollo Robbins discusssed in 14 addressed this by touching his victims throughout his routine, so that the touches corresponding to removing the victim’s watch wouldn’t be registered as anything different.
+The magician and pickpocketer Apollo Robbins discussed in 14 addressed this by touching his victims continuously, so that the touches corresponding to removing the victim’s watch wouldn’t be registered as anything special.

 16.1 Bottleneck review

-These issues are also illustrated by the wimmelbilderbuch (literally “teeming picture book”) tradition of illustrations popular in the 16th century.
+These issues are illustrated by the wimmelbilderbuch (literally “teeming picture book”) tradition of illustrations popular in the 16th century.
 Also known as a hidden picture book, the pages contained many disparate figures and objects.

 16.2 Avoiding a bottleneck to test potential distractors